OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/vrp/domestic-vrp-consents.md

 ![VRP Consent State model](./images/PIS-VRP_PO_Consent.png)

-All `domestic-vrp-consents` start off with a state of `AWAU`
+All `domestic-vrp-consents` start off with a StatusCode of `AWAU`

-Once the PSU authorises the resource - the state of the resource will be set to `AUTH`.
+Once the PSU authorises the resource - the StausCode will be set to `AUTH`.

-If the PSU rejects the consent, the state will be set to `RJCT`.
+If the PSU rejects the consent, the StautsCode will be set to `RJCT`.

-The available status codes for the VRP consents resource are:
+The available StatusCodes for the VRP consents resource are:

 - AWAU
 - RJCT